 The word "pernicious" means "deadly".
 Pernicious anemia used to be fatal but is easily treated today.
 It's important to visit a doctor if you have any of the symptoms of pernicious anemia, though.

 Pernicious anemia is often treated with vitamin B12 injections or high dose vitamin B12 pills, depending on the severity of the condition.
 Sending the vitamin into the body via injection bypasses the need for intestinal absorption.
 Some vitamin B12 is absorbed through the intestinal lining without intrinsic factor via a process called passive diffusion.
 When someone ingests a large dose of vitamin B12, their intestine may be able to absorb enough of the vitamin to fulfill their body's needs.
-The decision as to whether this actually happens must be made by a doctor.
+The decision about whether a large dose should be taken and about its degree of helpfulness if it is taken must be made in conjunction with a doctor.

 Sickle Cell Disease Facts